MerosCrypto/Meros/docs/Protocol/Consensus.md

 ### SendDifficulty

 A SendDifficulty is a Merit Holder voting to update the difficulty of the spam filter applied to Sends.
 Every Merit Holder gets one vote per 50 Merit.
 Every Merit Holder can specify a singular difficulty which is voted on by all their votes.
 The difficulty that is the median of all votes is chosen.
-The 50 Merit limit creates a maximum of 1051 votes.
+The 50 Merit per vote creates a maximum of 1051 votes.
 The multiple votes per Merit Holder stops sybil attacks, correctly weighing against the Merit Holder's power.
 The choice of median over mean stops Merit Holders from being incentivized to vote far from their target in order to have more power.

 When the difficulty is lowered, there's a chance Transactions based on the new difficulty may be rejected by nodes still using the old difficulty.
 When the difficulty is raised, there's a chance Transactions based on the old difficulty may still be accepted by nodes who have yet to update.
 The first scenario adds a delay to the system, and adding a Block will catch all the nodes up.
 The second scenario risks rewinding Transactions.
 Therefore, if a Transaction doesn't beat the spam filter, but does still get the needed Verifications to become verified, it's still valid.
 This makes the difficulty a coordinated guideline, not a rule.